cksystemsteaching/selfie/book.md

 9 - 7 = 2
 ```

 However, we need the radix complement, not the diminished radix complement.
-The difference though is only an increment of 1.
+The difference though is only an increment by 1.
 So, calculating the radix complement is done by first calculating the diminished radix complement and then increment the result by 1.

 ```
 99 - 7 + 1 = 92 + 1 = 93